nunojpg/cartaodecidadao-explorer/README.md

 The script will wait for a PTEID to be inserted, read the card, validate it and print some data.

-The validation is done by reading the SOD (Document Security Object), which contains a DSR (Document Signing Certificate) and hashes for the personal data on the card.
+The validation is done by reading the SOd (Security Object document), which contains a DSR (Document Signing Certificate) and hashes for the personal data on the card.

 The DSR is validated with the full-chain certificates available under [CA](./CA/).
 The Certification entity certificates for the DSR can be found [here](https://pki.cartaodecidadao.pt/publico/certificado/cc_ec_cidadao/).
 If you need to add any of them you can convert and hash them with [this](./CA/convert_and_hash.sh) script.

-Then the signed and validated hashes are compared against the personal data (except address since we are not reading it).
+Then the signed and validated hashes are compared against the personal data (and address if we are also reading it).

-This process requires Internet connectivity to verify the CRL for the full-chain certificates.
-This can be disabled on the script header.
+This process requires Internet connectivity for OCSP.
+This can be disabled with a command-line option.

 This is a sample run (with some personal data replaced with generic):
 ```